Unofficial Timeline

 • Gray Dot Records releases what is billed as the final L.S.
 Underground album Bring It Down Now.
 It is a collection of fan favorites, remixes, live tracks, and new songs.[2]

-• Knott produces Kevin Clay’s Watch Me Fall album for Alarma Records.[2]
+• The Knott produced Kevin Clay album Watch Me Fall is finally released by Alarma Records.[2]

 • Due to their work with the Aunt Bettys, Knott, Eugene, and Rodriguez are asked to mix one song on the Penny Dreadfuls self-titled album for Restless Records.[2]